 You’ll know it’s started when the small notification appears in the bottom right-hand corner.

-Note: You may need to confirm you’re okay with your Skype call being recorded in the main Skype window.
+Note: If you’re running the non-UWP Windows desktop application, you may need to confirm you’re okay with your Skype call being recorded in the main Skype window.
+There are a number alternatives to MP3 Skype Recorder, such as Evaer and Bandicam.

 Evaer is an extremely simple program, but it gets the job done in a pinch.
 With the free trial, you can record video conversations of up to five minutes in length.
 If you want to record longer videos than that, however, you’ll need to pay for the premium version ($20).